tdtds/sinatra_skeleton/README.md

 using:

 * Sinatra
-* haml for view template engine
+* hamlit for view template engine
 * npm and webpack for building JavaScripts and CSSs
 * React.js for frontend view
 * Twitter OAuth by OmniAuth